 A colonoscopy can check what’s causing your bowel symptoms by looking at the lining of your rectum and colon using a long, flexible tube called a colonoscope.

-To contact us about a private colonoscopy procedure, complete our online enquiry form or call our Private Patients team on 01580 363158.
+To contact us about a private colonoscopy procedure, complete our online enquiry form or contact our Private Patients team via Livechat or on 01580 363158.